tarasenya/mlopszoomcamp_final_project/README.md

 Problem setting
 ---------------
 In this dataset we choose **stroke** (variable that indicates, whether a patient had a heart stroke) as a **target variable** and use the above variables as feature variables to predict it.
 So we are interested in a binary classification problem.
 Since we want to determine as many as possible patients that will likely have a heart attack the metrics we want to optimize is recall.
 At the same time the classificator ought to have at least 15% of precision o avoid a trivial classificator.
 In this case we sacrifice precision to get a larger recall in a recall-precision trade-off.

 Technical implementation
 ------------------------
 Using the classificator we build a Web Service with an endpoint to predict whether a new patient with known data will possibly have a heart attack.

 Summary
 -------
-Using gender, age , hypertension , heart_disease, ever_married , work_type, residence_type, avg_glucose_level, bmi, smoking_status predict whether a patient gets heart stroke.
+Using gender, age , hypertension , heart_disease, ever_married , work_type, residence_type,
+avg_glucose_level, bmi, smoking_status predict whether a patient gets heart stroke.
 The classificator should have large recall and reasonable precision, moreover it should be served as Flask Web application.

 **DISCLAIMER:**  I am not a doctor to qualitatively evaluate a model.

 **DISCLAIMER 2:** Even if a classificator has a small precision, it can be rather useful.
 Indeed, if a "reasonable" classificator says that a patient will have a heart stroke, it means that he/she probably resembles the ones that had a heart stroke, so perhaps one should more closely look at him and perform additional medicine procedures.

 Project Organization
 ------------

-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile                <- Makefile with commands.
+    ├── README.md               <- The top-level README.
+    ├── pyproject.toml          <- toml file with project tools requirements.
+    ├── prefect.yaml            <- Prefect deployment settings.
+    ├── Pipfile                 <- project libraries requirements.
+    ├── Pipfile.lock            <- file that defines dependency tree.
+    ├── docker-compose.yaml     <- configuration file for docker compose that defines all the services.
+    ├── .pre-commit-config.yaml <- pre commit hooks configuration.
+    ├── .env                    <- files with environmental variables.
+    ├── tests
+    │   ├── integratioon_tests <- Tests related to a general integration tests.
+    │   ├── unittests          <- Unittests.
     ├── data
-    │   ├── external       <- Data from third party sources.
     │   ├── interim            <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw                <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models                       <- model summaries
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
+    ├── notebooks                    <- Jupyter notebooks for initial working with data │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references                   <- Deployment instructions, manuals and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── Pipfile            <-
-    ├── Pipfile.loc        <- The requirements file with version for reproducing the analysis environment ├── src                <- Source code for use in this project.
+    ├── src                          <- Source code for use in this project.
     │   ├── __init__.py              <- Makes src a Python module
+    │   ├── flows                    <- Scripts dealting with prefect flows
+    │   │   └── model_prefomance_flow.py        <- contains flow and tasks that generates evidently reports for a model
+    │   │   └── model_training_flows.py         <- contains flow and tasks that execute (re)training of models
+    │   │   └── flows_orchestration_scripts.sh  <- bash scirpt for deployment and execution of prefect flows used in docker.
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── utils                                     <- contains useful util scripts
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── web_service                               <- Scripts to train models and then use trained models to make.
+    │   │   └──prediction_web_service.py <- flask web app to serve a prediction model.
+    ├── dockerized_service_definitions                <- contains Dockerfile for different services
-    │   │   ├── predict_model.py
+    │   ├── mlflow_service                            <- contains Dockerfile for mlflow server
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
-    └── pyproject.tom            <- toml file to manage python projects
+    │   ├── prefect_development_environment           <- contains Dockerfile for prefect development environment
+    │   ├── prefect_execution_environment             <- contains Dockerfile for prefect execution environment
+    ├── aws_scripts                                   <- scripts dealing with deployment to aws.

 --------